4cyberlord/ios-Wordle-App/README.md

 - Implementing the alien mode while maintaining game logic
 - Managing state between the board controller and view controller
 - Ensuring proper word generation based on selected themes and lengths
+- Creating a visually appealing launch screen with proper constraints and layout

 ## License